muehlt/home-assistant-findmy/README.md

 You need to specify the path of your known locations configuration file as a program argument when running the script.

-e.g. `sudo findmy -l /path/to/known_locations.json`
+e.g. `findmy -l /path/to/known_locations.json`

 ## Run the script

 1. Ensure that your terminal has [full disk access](https://support.apple.com/de-de/guide/security/secddd1d86a6/web)
-2. Open FindMy in the background and run `sudo findmy -l /path/to/known_locations.json`
+2. Open FindMy in the background and run `findmy -l /path/to/known_locations.json`

 ## Program Arguments